Redmond urges Irish Volunteers to join the British Army

 He said: ‘Go on drilling and make yourself efficient for the work, and then account for yourselves as men, not only in Ireland itself, but wherever the firing line extends in defence of right, of freedom and religion in this war.’

-Mr. Redmond was in the village of Woodenbridge attending a parade of the East Wicklow Volunteers having travelled overnight from London.
+Mr. Redmond made the comments yesterday in the village of Woodenbridge where he was attending a parade of the East Wicklow Volunteers having travelled overnight from London.

 He told the Volunteers: ‘Remember this country is in a state of war, and your duty is two-fold.
 Your duty is, at all costs, to defend the shores of Ireland from foreign invasion.
 It is a duty more than that of taking care that Irish valour proves itself on the field of war, as it has always proved itself in the past.’